 hmmm 🤔, interesting.
 Why?
 Logically, it should work because the new box is Arista and it’s running EOS.
 To understand what’s causing the issue, I started with comparing the raw output of the same command just to make sure at least both device produce similar output:

-JSON output snippet of working device:
+JSON output snippet of device X:

 '169.254.96.29': {